 Graduate Teaching Assistantship (GTA)

 All graduate students planning to serve as Graduate Teaching Assistants must participate in the Graduate Teaching Assistant Certification Program prior to beginning the first teaching assignment at MSU and satisfy all program/evaluation requirements necessary to obtain the level of certification (GTA1, GTA2, GTA3) that corresponds to the duties/responsibilities of the teaching assistantship appointment.
-Please refer to Graduate Teaching Assistantship Certification in this publication for detailed certification requirements.
+Please refer to Graduate Teaching Assistantship Certification Program section below for detailed certification requirements.

 Minimum University Eligibility Requirements

-To be eligible for an assistantship a student must be admitted to a specific degree program with “regular” or “contingent” status.
-A student with “contingent” status must, within the first award enrollment period, satisfy “regular” admission requirements, and an assistantship award will be terminated if these requirements are not met.
-“Unclassified” graduate students or graduate students with “provisional” admission status to a degree program are ineligible to hold an assistantship.
+To be eligible for an assistantship a student must be admitted to a specific degree program.
+A student with “contingent” or “provisional” status must, within the first award enrollment period, satisfy “regular” admission requirements.
+An assistantship award shall be terminated if these requirements are not met.
+Unclassified and provisionally admitted students may be eligible and will be limited in the type of funding that can be used for an assistantship.

 Application for Graduate Assistantship

-Application for an assistantship must be submitted to the college, department, school, or support unit.
-The department/unit may provide its own application form or use the Application for Graduate Assistantship found on the Graduate School website (http://www.grad.msstate.edu/forms/pdf/assistantship_app.PDF.
-The department/unit establishes application deadlines and review procedures.
+An assistantship application must be submitted to the college, department, school, or support unit that will provide the support.
+The department/unit may provide its own application form or use the Application for Graduate Assistantship.
+Deadlines and review procedures are established by the supporting departments/units.

 Graduate Assistantship Offer/Appointment